logoPROFESSIONAL VERSION

 Campylobacteriosis as a Cause of Abortion in Cattle

 Campylobacter fetus venerealis causes venereal disease that usually results in infertility or early embryonic death but occasionally causes abortion between 4 and 8 months of gestation.
 C fetus fetus and C jejuni are transmitted by ingestion and subsequent hematogenous spread to the placenta.
 Both cause sporadic abortions, usually in the last half of gestation.
 The fetus can be fresh with partially expanded lungs or severely autolyzed.
 Mild fibrinous pleuritis and peritonitis may be noted, as well as bronchopneumonia.
 Placentitis is mild with hemorrhagic cotyledons and an edematous intercotyledonary area.
 Campylobacter spp can be identified by darkfield examination of abomasal contents or culture of placenta or abomasal contents.
 Isolation and identification of the species involved is important if vaccination is to be instituted.
 Venereal campylobacteriosis can be controlled by artificial insemination and vaccination.
-Campylobacter spp are zoonotic, and C jejuni is an important cause of enteritis in people. ( See also Bovine Genital Campylobacteriosis.)
+Campylobacter spp are zoonotic, and C jejuni is an important cause of enteritis in people. ( See also page Bovine Genital Campylobacteriosis.)

 Chlamydiosis as a Cause of Abortion in Cattle